kscherer/kscherer.github.com/_posts/2013-11-08-replacing-disks-before-they-fail.md

 initiated a shutdown of the vm that uses that disk.

 The disk with predicted failure has a flashing amber light which makes it easy to figure out which one to swap.

-The only unfortunate thing is that the RAID0 requires manual initialization and a server reboot.
+Once the swap is complete run the following command to recreate the vdisk.

+    omconfig storage controller controller=0 action=createvdisk raid=r0 size=max pdisk=1:0:4

+And /dev/sdf is available once again.

 [1]: https://github.com/camptocamp/puppet-dell
 [2]: http://folk.uio.no/trondham/software/check_openmanage.html